leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

   * Remember that you can always use the Inspector to see which Components are attached to the selected GameObject

+  * We can create GameObjects at runtime (by code), We can create GameObjects in Unity Script (We should have a GameManager is a empty GameObject, attach any script to this GameObject for run that scripts)

 #### Destroy a GameObject

   * When destroy a GameObject